Uvita Central Pacific Coast, Costa Rica Travel Guide

 Quintessential Costa Rican lunch: rice, black beans, fried plantains, salad, and a protein choice (chicken, fish, beef, pork).

-Common in both tourist restaurants and sodas.
+Common in each of tourist restaurants and sodas.

 Chifrijo (a beloved bar snack layering rice, beans, chicharrones, pico de gallo), Tres Leches (moist sponge cake), and Arroz con Leche (creamy rice pudding).
 Tamales are popular around holidays.